KIMVERONIKA/4th_project/README.md

 # The 4th team project.
 1.Data-Analysis-Car-Purchase
-Objective
+## Objective/Goal
+1. Identify the trends between dependent and independent variables.

+2. Correlation between independent variables and dependent variable.

+3. Prediction of a purchase amount based on the Machine Learning Algorithms

 Build a model which will make a estimate a car purchase amount.
 To achieve this objective we wanted to do an Exploratory Data Analysis on our dataset to understand the relationship between study variables and how they can predict the car purchase amount.

+## Role
+We worked independently for 1 month for our 4th team project to extract, clean, analyze, visualize, create model with Regressor and fit the models.

+## Data
 Our data contains 500 unique values and 9 features.

-Dataset information

 The data set has the following columns:
  0   Customer Name
  1   Customer e-mail